Luigian/Php_Piscine/day05/ex05/README.md

 # Piscine_Php / day05 / ex05 : Little bit of cleaning

 ## Description
-Create the request to remove the people manually created on ex02, in other words, the 5 first members of the ft_table.
+Create the request to remove the people manually added on ex02 (the 5 first members) in the ft_table.

 ## Installation
 `mysql` | connect to local MySQL server.